cloudera/CML_llm-hol/README.md

 - Prompt Template

 The beauty of using langchain for our example once we've created the chain object we do not have to rely on customer functions to query the vector store, then send path to LLM for a reponse.
 This is all done in a single function.
 The pieces of 'chain' can then be replaced when needed.

+>**6d.** Below are addition details, but you can follow instructions contained in the notebook as a main guide.

 Below let's walk through how these components are chained together.
 First we start by creating the vector object: